leonelluiscorado/GEDI-Pipeline/README.md

 You can execute the pipeline script by running `python3 gedi_pipeline.py`.
 Additional commands must be provided for the pipeline to work, such as GEDI product, version, start date and end date query and the output directory.
 You can run `python3 gedi_pipeline.py --help` for more information.

-## Modules as separate classes (WIP)

-You can also import the classes used by the Pipeline, as well as the Pipeline itself.
-Check the `example_notebook.ipynb` for a quick tutorial.

 ## Available GEDI Products

 - GEDI L1B Geolocated Waveform Data Global Footprint Level - [GEDI01_B](https://lpdaac.usgs.gov/products/gedi01_bv001/)